-The 4 of Cups is the card of boredom.
+The 4 of Cups is the card meaning boredom.
 Usually, if you have received the 4 of Cups card you will find yourself unhappy and discontent in your situation.

 Usually, with the 4 of Cups an area of interest would have run its course.
 There will no longer be satisfaction to be had in that area unless you do something to change.